tkr22777/teaching-cs-630/final_project/project_spec_and_options.md

 - ER diagram in `docs/DATABASE_DESIGN.md`
 - SQL scripts in `sql/` folder with sample data for multiple organizations/users
 - Live demo of the running project during the last class
+  - For Business Analytics track: demo the SQL schema and analytics queries live (no backend required)

 ---